 Employees who become in-house champions of advocacy can become invaluable champions for your brand externally too.
 Give them your support by ensuring they can share their advocacy story not only on internal platforms, but also externally through their own social media channels.

 3. A company’s social culture is a powerful recruitment tool

 We all agree that social advocacy begins in the workplace, but a recent study by Edelman found that less than half of employees trust their CEO.

 A social culture backed by leadership can build trust.
 When leaders follow through on their promises, it turns employees into natural advocates and encourages them to share the good news externally.

 The impact of formal advocacy programmes is not short term; Hinge Research Institute reported that some 86% of employees who engaged in such projects said they had a positive influence on their careers.
 The sense of fulfilment employees gain also improves retention rates.

 Workvivo embraces social advocacy for you

-Workvivo comes with an inbuilt Social Advocacy feature.
-Allowing you to amplify internal content where relevant by enabling employees to share to their social channels such as Twitter, LinkedIn, and Facebook.
+Workvivo comes with an in-built Social Advocacy feature, enabling you to amplify internal content where relevant by enabling employees to share to their social channels such as Twitter, LinkedIn, and Facebook.